rrajra/AbeProject/README.md

 * Notifies user if a input field is blank
 * Gets and returns input information
 * Converts all information to JSON format
+* Warns users that progress may not be saved if they attempt to leave page

 ## Credits
 SVG files were found at [tablericons](https://tablericons.com/).